Kyyyuunnn/Kyyyuunnn/README.md

 # 💫 About Me:
 Hi!
-I'm Steven Nguyen and welcome to my profile!<br>My current hobbies and things that I enjoy are playing games and listening to new genres of music.<br>Currently I am (somewhat) proficient in C and C++ and learning the basics of Python!<br>My next (and first) project that I am building is a Real-Time Expense Tracker!<br>
+I'm Steven Nguyen and welcome to my profile!<br>My current hobbies and things that I enjoy are playing games and listening to new genres of music.<br>Currently I am (somewhat) proficient in C and C++ and learning the basics of Python!<br>

 # 💻 Tech Stack: